Alif-001/Assignment-08/README.md

 # Welcome to Dev hub

-in this project you can hire developers for your project.
+. in this project you can hire developers for your project. [link ]("https://assignment-08.netlify.app/")

+. this website will show the total cost of hiring developers.

+. and show you total number of developer you want to hire.

 ## tool used in this project